maxxiimo/the-front-end-manifesto/README.md

   - Where Do Styles Go?
   - User Agents or Media Queries
 - [Storytelling][]
+  - Blocks of Information
+  - The Storyline
+  - Gathering and Organizing Information
+  - Prototyping
+  - Look and Feel
+    - Inspiration
+  - Feedback
+  - What We've Done
 - [Slicing and Dicing Mockups][]
   - Step 1 - Backgrounds
   - Step 2 - Set Widths